-No. Questions P 1 P 2 P 3 P 4 P 5 P 6 P 7 P 8 Р9 1.
+No. Questions P 1 P 2 P 3 P 4 P 5 Р6 P 7 Р8 P 9 1.
 Do you have policy/policies for Principal wise index?
 Yes Yes Yes Yes Yes Yes Yes Yes Yes 2.
 Has the policy being formulated in consultation with the relevant stakeholders?
 Yes Yes Yes Yes Yes Yes Yes Yes Yes 3.
 Does the policy conform to any national /international standards?
 If yes, specify?
-Yes Yes Bureau of Indian standards (BIS) Yes Yes This policy conforms to guidelines of Companies Act.
-2013 Yes Yes Yes Yes Yes
+Yes Bureau of Indian standards Yes This policy conforms to guidelines of Companies Yes (BIS) Yes Act, 2013 Yes Yes Yes Yes Yes

-No. Questions P 1 P 2 P 3 P 4 P 5 P 6 P 7 P 8 Р9 4.
+No. Questions P 1 P 2 P 3 P 4 P 5 Р6 P 7 Р8 P 9 4.
 Has the policy being approved by the Board?
 If yes, has it been signed by MD/owner/CEO/ Appropriate Board Director?
 Yes Yes Yes Yes Yes Yes Yes Yes Yes 5.
 Does the company have a specified committee of the Board/ Director/Official to oversee the implementation of the policy?
 Yes Yes Yes Yes Yes Yes Yes Yes Yes 6.
 Indicate the link for the policy to be viewed online?
-Tes T 7.
+The following policies are available on FIL's website: www.finolexpipes.com Policy on Sexual Harassment of Women at the Workplace Whistle Blower Policy Corporate Social Responsibility Policy Nomination and Remuneration Policy Related Party Transactions Policy Policy on Board Diversity Policy on Material Subsidiaries Policy for determining materiality disclosures Policy for preservation of documents Code of Fair Disclosure and Conduct Code of Conduct for Directors and Senior Management Safety, Health and Environment Policy Dividend Distribution Policy The remaining policies being internal documents are only available to the 7.
 Has the policy been formally communicated to all relevant internal and external stakeholders?
-Yes ctive stakehol Yes Yes Yes Yes Yes Yes Yes Yes 8.
-Does the company have an in- house structure to implement the policy/policies?
+Yes Yes Yes Yes Yes Yes Yes Yes Yes 8.
+Does the company have an inhouse structure to implement the policy/policies?
 Yes Yes Yes Yes Yes Yes Yes Yes Yes 9.
 Does the Company have a grievance redressal mechanism related to the policy/policies to address stakeholders grievances related to the policy/policies?
 Yes Yes Yes Yes Yes Yes Yes Yes Yes 10.
-Has the Company carried out independent audit/evaluation of the working of this policy by an internal or external agency? imple mentation of nce in the adl the pol its (functional) h licies.
-The Comp e to implement liance/l .egal D epartm nent pro ovides
+Has the Company carried out independent audit/evaluation of the working of this policy by an internal or external agency? imple guida The respective departments (functional) heads are responsible for effective implementation of the policies.
+The Compliance/Legal Department provides guidance in the adherence to implementation of the policies as and when required. ovides

-Section D (2)(b): If the answer to the question at serial number 1 against any principle is 'No', please explain why : (Tick up to 2 options) Not applicable
+Section D (2)(b): If the answer to the question at serial number 1 against any principle is 'No', please explain why: (Tick up to 2 options) Not applicable

-P 1 P 2 P 3 P 4 P 5 P 6 P 7 P 8 Р 9 1 The Company has not understood the principles - - - - - - - - - 2 The Company is not at a stage where it finds itself in a position to formulate and implement the policies on the specified principles - - - - - - - - - 3 The Company does not have the financial/manpower resources available for the task - - - - - - - - - 4 It is planned to be done within the next 6 months - - - - - - - - - 5 It is planned to be done within the next 1 year - - - - - - - - - 6 Other reasons (Please specify) - - - - - - - a. the Board of Directors, Committee of the Board or CEO to assess the BR BR updation and upgradation is a continuous process.
+P 1 P 2 P 3 P 4 P 5 P 6 P 7 P 8 P 9 1 The Company has not understood the principles - - - - - - - - - 2 The Company is not at a stage where it finds itself in a position to formulate and implement the policies on the specified principles - - - - - - - - - 3 The Company does not have the financial/manpower resources available for the task - - - - - - - - 4 It is planned to be done within the next 6 months - - - - - - - - - 5 It is planned to be done within the next 1 year - - - - - - - - - 6 Other reasons (Please specify) - - - - - - - - - a. the Board of Directors, Committee of the Board or CEO to assess the BR BR updation and upgradation is a continuous process.
 The management reviews and monitors the performance of the BR.
 The Board of Directors reviews the BR once a year. b.
 Does the Company publish a BR or a Sustainability Report?
 Is there a hyperlink to view the report?
-How frequently it is published?
+How frequently it is published? · ·